Team Dunedin: Leadership and policies

-It is led by Jules Radich, the mayor of Dunedin.
-Radich describes the ticket as centrist, encompassing ideas from both the left and right of politics.
+It was led by Dunedin city councillor and former mayor Jules Radich.
+Radich had described the ticket as centrist, encompassing ideas from both the left and right of politics.

 Team Dunedin campaign material promoted policies such as using participatory democracy to make decisions (rather than representative democracy), ensuring older citizens' voices are heard in decision-making, expanding the network of tracks and trails in the city, upgrading existing playgrounds to have "destination" status, retaining the existing one-way system along State Highway 1, keeping Dunedin "open for business", protecting the Esplanade in St Clair, and conducting a safety audit of the city.